 There were endless messes in our home created by busy little adventurers.
 Sticky floors, fingerprints galore, spills on the carpet, endless piles of dishes and laundry to wash, school books and toys scattered about, and craft supplies to put away.

-It wasn’t quite the disaster I had imagined, but I certainly did let the messes of everyday life irritate me and rob me of my peace at times.
+It wasn’t quite the disaster I had imagined it to be, but I certainly did let the messes of everyday life irritate me and rob me of peace at times.
 I vividly remember sitting on the floor one evening sorting through the girls’ toys in the playroom, which I had scooped into a giant pile, trying to get things back in order.
 I wish I could say I was a joyful mother in that moment, and many other moments like it, but sadly I wasn’t.